nedtaylor/diffstruc/docs/source/install.rst

 1. **A Fortran Compiler** (compatible with Fortran 2018 or later)
 2. **Fortran Package Manager (fpm)** - https://github.com/fortran-lang/fpm
+3. **coreutils** - (dependency handled automatically by fpm) https://github.com/nedtaylor/coreutils

 .. important::
    diffstruc is known to be **incompatible** with all versions of the gfortran compiler below ``14.3.0`` due to issues with the calling of the ``final`` procedure of ``array_type``.

+coreutils is a lightweight Fortran library that provides essential precision types, mathematical constants, and utility functions.
+The installation of coreutils is managed automatically by fpm when building diffstruc.

 Supported Compilers
 ~~~~~~~~~~~~~~~~~~~